gisisfun/fun_with_gnaf/README.md

 Location source from the G-NAF file on whole are 'accurate' relative to the environemnt the location data was collect.
 Not all G-NAF file locations match the ground truth locations due to a range of factors.

-The ability for an organisation to say that the supplied software is being used to produce correct results is based on the level of understanding the the underlying G_NAF File and changes applied it over time by staff of the organstsaion.
+The ability for an organisation to say that the supplied software is being used to produce correct results is based on the level of understanding the the underlying G-NAF File and changes applied it over time by staff of the organstsaion.

 **Geospatial National Address File (G-NAF)**